Planning Your Stay Abroad

 Exchanges Worldwide

-Exchange Worldwide - Application deadline: 15 January (with 15 June for late registration for any remaning places).
+Exchanges Worldwide - Application deadline: 15 January (with 15 June for late registration for any remaning places).

 What is Exchanges Worldwide?
 The University of Bern has exchange agreements with a variety of universities worldwide.
 The exchange is possible for one or two semesters within an academic year.